The need to sync folders between computers

 Step 4.
 Click Share/NAS > Add Network Location and fill the blanks with accurate information > Click OK > Select the destination path and then click OK to continue.

 Step 5.
 Click Schedule to set the schedule task > Click Start Sync to confirm.
-(There are three more features named Event triggers, USB plug in and Real-time sync in Schedule.
+(There are two more features named Event triggers and USB plug in under Schedule.
 They are available in AOMEI Backupper Professional.
-If you are interested in, you can download the free trial version to explore it.)
+If you are interested, you can download the free trial version to explore it.)

 1. Remember not to rename the source folder after doing the sync.
 Otherwise, the sync task will fail.